Paul Ray: Politics

 Ray was a candidate for the Utah House of Representatives in 1998 but was not elected.
 He joined the Utah House in 2001 and served in that position until 2003.
 He ran unsuccessfully for re-election in 2002.
 He was elected on November 2, 2004, and last elected in 2014.

 Ray championed a 2019 law that prevents cities from setting up citizen review boards to oversee local police departments.

 In 2021, Ray defended a gerrymandered redistricting map proposal that was heavily tilted in favor of Republicans.
 The map broke up Utah's liberal urban areas, thus benefiting Republicans.
 Ray defended the proposed boundaries as "a good balance of urban-rural mix."
+In a 2023 lawsuit the Utah Supreme Court questioned the legitimacy of the Congressional map as it did not adhere to the ballot initiative passed by voters.
+A district court in 2025 struck down the approved Congressional Districts Map replacing it with a different committee map.

 Ray resigned as a representative on December 15, 2021, to take a new role as Legislative Affairs with the Utah Department of Health and Human Services.
 He was replaced by Karen Peterson during a special election of the Davis County Republican Party.